wax-office-of-inspector-general/waxguilds/reports/bp.wecan/latest.md

 ***Overview***

-There was done some portion of effort and some resources were used to push more tracktion from the user base side.
+There was done some portion of effort and some resources were used to get more traction from the user base side.
-This collaboration has helped us attract new players and expand our social media presence to 60,000+ followers (ref. https://t.me/rplanetio).
+This collaboration has helped us to attract new players and expand our social media presence to 60,000+ followers (ref. https://t.me/rplanetio) which created prositive influx to the WAX ecosystem.

 ***Two-Round Tournament***